Search: 59 results

 Then her husband got up and went after her to speak kindly to her

-On the fourth day, they got up early in the morning and prepared to go, but the girl’s father said to his son-in-law, “Have something to eat to keep up your strength
+On the fourth day they woke up early and the Levite got ready to leave.
+But the girl's father said to his son-in-law, "Have a bite to eat for some energy, then you can go."

 He got up early in the morning of the fifth day to leave, but the girl’s father said to him, “Please keep up your strength.”
 So they waited until late afternoon and the two of them ate.